mmestre21/LinkedHospitalityMS-1/README.md

  ### **Content**

-All text content is self-written for educational porpuses only.
+All text content is self-written for educational purposes only.

 ### **Code**
-* Navbar, Scrollspy and Carousel where taken from Bootstrap documentation.
+* Navbar, Scrollspy and Carousel were taken from Bootstrap documentation.

 ## **Acknowledgments**
 ****

-I would like to thank:
+I want to thank:

 * My sister for creating the logos for me.

-* All the tutors for their support heling me understand the grid system and Anna Greaves for her video with explanation.
+* All the tutors for their support helping me understand the grid system and Anna Greaves for her video with the explanation.

 * To Jim Lynx for his video about MS1 preparation, it helped me a lot.